abossard/apim-validate-jwt/README.md

 1. Generate a valid JWT token with the required claims
 2. Use the provided curl command, replacing `YOUR_JWT_TOKEN` with your actual token
 3. Include the subscription key in the request

+### Creating Test Tokens

+You can use the locally generated keys in the `infra/keys/` directory to create test tokens:
+- Use `jwt_signing_private.pem` to sign your tokens
+- Use `jwt_encryption_public.pem` to encrypt your tokens (if testing JWE)
+- Ensure your tokens include the required claims as specified in the terraform outputs

 ## 📝 Policy Details